 KB: I’m having a lot of fun with the fire team mechanic in the co-op multiplayer.
 You get paired up with another friend and fight together.
 You come up with really good cooperative team play, such as faster response, more ammo, and so on.
 I’m incredibly happy with how that is shaping up.

-Has anything come out of testing of the game that surprised you?
+Has anything interesting come out of testing?

 KB: The balance within the fire team depending on the classes they pick.
 We see some new and cool combinations come up.
 From the beginning, it was traditionally pick two fast classes and two slower classes.
 Now we’ve seen guys play with one demolitions unit, which has the ballistics armour and can take a lot of damage, and the point man, which has good medium to long range.
 They send in the demolitions unit in first to draw fire, and slightly behind it is the point man shooting at enemies.
 That kind of dynamic I didn’t expect, which was cool to see.

 What do you feel is the key benefit of play testing?